 recurly start plan

-A scroll down the list of inclusions reveals that Recurly’s Starter plan is quite comprehensive for anyone building their subscription-based business – if you can swallow that monthly fee, that is.
+Recurly’s Starter plan is quite comprehensive for anyone building their subscription-based business – if you can swallow that monthly fee, that is.

-No ability to add a back-up payment method for subscribers (this helps with customer retention - without a backup, if a customer's card has expired and they don't update their details, they involuntarily churn.)
+No ability to add a backup payment method for subscribers (this helps with customer retention - without a backup, if a customer's card has expired and they don't update their details, they involuntarily churn.)

 No customizable invoices